enableiot/iotkit-agent/README.md

 > Do not use the default certificates in production.

 The IoT Kit Agent includes default certificates to provide "out of the box" connectivity.
 These are fine for public data submissions but should not be used for production deployments.

+## What's new in version 1.6.5
+DP-3645 – Fixed problem with config location when using symlink.

 ## What's new in version 1.6.1
 DP-3463 – Added script for migration from iotkit-agent versions 1.5.6 and below.